FreeClimbAPI/python-sdk/docs/DefaultApi.md

     has_application = False # bool | Indication of whether the phone number has an application linked to it. (optional) if omitted the server will use the default value of False voice_enabled = True # bool | Indicates whether the phone number can handle Calls.
 Typically set to true for all numbers. (optional) if omitted the server will use the default value of True sms_enabled = True # bool | Indication of whether the phone number can handle sending and receiving SMS messages.
-Typically set to true for all numbers. (optional) if omitted the server will use the default value of True has_campaign = True # bool | Indication of whether the phone number has a campaign accociatied with it (optional) capabilities_voice = True # bool |  (optional) capabilities_sms = True # bool |  (optional) capabilities_toll_free = True # bool |  (optional)
+Typically set to true for all numbers. (optional) if omitted the server will use the default value of True has_campaign = True # bool | Indication of whether the phone number has a campaign associated with it (optional) capabilities_voice = True # bool |  (optional) capabilities_sms = True # bool |  (optional) capabilities_toll_free = True # bool |  (optional)